Parametric audio equalizer

 plot!(title = "Результаты моделирования в Engee", ylabel = "Данные", xlabel="Время, c")

 Let's compare the simulation results in Engee and Simulink.
-To do this, let's first run a simulation of the model.
+To do this, we will first run a simulation of the model.

 mat"run_test_model('Equalizer')";